 The Sparkling Star Theme

 Imagine your child’s eyes lighting up when they read a letter filled with sparkling stars and a tale of how their tooth becomes a star in the night sky.
 I once used star-shaped stickers to create a celestial feel, and my niece was over the moon!
+To enhance the celestial vibe, you could even try some night painting ideas for their room.

 Magical Receipts